datquocnguyen/jPTDP/README.md

     SOURCE_DIR$ python jPTDP.py --dynet-seed 123456789 --dynet-mem 1000 --epochs 30 --lstmdims 128 --lstmlayers 2 --hidden 100 --wembedding 100 --cembedding 50 --pembedding 100  --model trialmodel --params trialmodel.params --outdir sample/ --train sample/train.conllu --dev sample/dev.conllu

 will produce model files `trialmodel` and `trialmodel.params` in folder `SOURCE_DIR/sample`.

+If you would like to use the fine-grained language-specific POS tags in the 5th column instead of the coarse-grained POS tags in the 4th column, you should use `swapper.py` in folder `SOURCE_DIR/utils` to swap contents in the 4th and 5th columns:

+    SOURCE_DIR$ python utils/swapper.py <path-to-train-(and-dev)-file>

+For example:

+    SOURCE_DIR$ python utils/swapper.py sample/train.conllu
+    SOURCE_DIR$ python utils/swapper.py sample/dev.conllu

+will generate two new files for training: `train.conllu.ux2xu` and `dev.conllu.ux2xu` in folder `SOURCE_DIR/sample`.

 ### Utilize a pre-trained model